-Phishing is a form of online identity theft, or the introduction of damaging viruses and other software into a business.
-The aim is to steal information or make IT systems unusable until a ransom is paid.
+Phishing is a form of online identity theft or the introduction of damaging viruses and other software into a business.
+The aim is to steal information or make IT systems unusable until the individual pays up.

-Phishing is certainly on the rise again, helped by malware and virus tool kits that are simple to download and chance – even by inexperienced “hackers”.
+Phishing is certainly on the rise again, thanks in part to simple to download malware and virus toolkits – even for inexperienced “hackers”.
 It is a global business and worth the effort, it’s all about the money now.

 Even though businesses have security systems in place it’s not unlikely that something will slip through the net at some point in time.
 When this happens the last bastion of defence is the IT users.
 When phishing attacks are successful it’s usually down to an untrained member of staff clicking on a link or opening an attachment, so it’s critical that employees fully understand the basics.

 Security basics for phishing attacks

 So, what areas should businesses be making their employees aware of to protect the business from phishing attacks, either on a website or via SPAM?

 Users must be educated in terms of what to look for, such as:

 - Comes from unrecognised senders – always check the email address, even if the name is familiar